-- 3. To elect delegates and alternate delegates to the Tennessee Federation of Republican Women’s Convention.
+2. To elect delegates and alternate delegates-at-large to the Tennessee Federation of Republican Women’s Convention.

 C. Standing Committees

-- 1. The Club WCRCW Standing Committees are to be Bylaws, Campaign, Finance, Legislation and Research, Membership and Public Relations.
+1. The WCRCW Club’s Standing Committees are to be Bylaws, Campaign, Finance, Legislation and Research, Membership and Public Relations.

 D. Special Committees and Appointees